dylan-park/LastMile/README.md

 ## Features

 - **Shift Tracking**: Start and end shifts with odometer readings, earnings, tips, and gas costs
+- **Maintenance Task Tracking**: Stay up to date on your vehicle maitenance with simple to program alerts
 - **Real-time Stats**: View earnings, hours worked, hourly rate, and miles driven
 - **Flexible Filtering**: Filter shifts by month, all time, or custom date ranges
 - **Editable Data**: Click any field in the table to edit shift details inline